-Weekly COVID-19 swabbing - 2 minutes plus time for posting
+Weekly COVID-19 surveillance - 2 minutes plus time for posting

-In order to monitor for exposure to COVID-19 in those who do not develop symptoms we will ask you to collect weekly throat/nasal swabs or saliva samples from your child.
-These samples will be processed as part of the ongoing community testing programme conducted by the Department of Health and Social Care (DHSC).
+In order to monitor for exposure to COVID-19 in those who do not develop symptoms we will ask you to collect weekly nasal swabs or saliva from your child.
 You will be given instructions about how to collect these samples yourself and how to send them to the laboratory for testing.
-For further information on how the DHSC will handle data from your weekly swabs, please see https://www.gov.uk/government/publications/coronavirus-covid-19-testing-privacyinformation/testing-for-coronavirus-privacy-information-quick-read